Boris Sidis

 Boris Sidis (/ˈsaɪdɪs/; October 12, 1867 – October 24, 1923) was an American psychopathologist, psychologist, physician, psychiatrist, and philosopher of education.
-A pioneering figure in early 20th-century psychology, Sidis founded the New York State Psychopathic Institute and the Journal of Abnormal Psychology, making significant contributions to the understanding of mental dissociation, suggestion, and abnormal psychology.
+Sidis founded the New York State Psychopathic Institute and the Journal of Abnormal Psychology.
 He was the father of child prodigy William James Sidis.

-Sidis developed influential theories on the subconscious mind and was among the first to apply Darwinian evolutionary principles systematically to psychological research.
-However, his increasingly vocal opposition to mainstream psychology and Sigmund Freud's psychoanalysis led to his professional isolation in later years.
+Boris Sidis eventually opposed mainstream psychology and Sigmund Freud, and thereby died ostracized.
 He was married to a maternal aunt of Clifton Fadiman, the American intellectual.